 This is the purpose of the clock spring!
 The clock spring is also quite hidden, so most people are not very familiar with it.

 If you have looked at the steering wheel on a modern car, you probably got surprised by all the functions.
 Unfortunately, this also means many functions that could fail, like when the clock spring fails and becomes faulty.

-In this article, we will discuss the most common symptoms of a bad clock spring and the cost of replacing it.
+In this article, we will discuss the most common symptoms of a bad clock spring, as well as the cost of replacing it.
 Let’s begin with looking at the signs you should look for!

 The most common symptoms of a bad or failing clock spring are an airbag light on your dashboard and problems with the buttons and horn on the steering wheel.
 You may also notice a steering wheel symbol on your dashboard or a traction control light.

 Here down below is a more detailed list of the signs of a bad or failing clock spring to look for:

 Even if your car does not have a lot of fancy functions, one thing it most likely has is an airbag inside the steering wheel.

 The airbag is a susceptible system, and the slightest fault will light up the airbag warning light.
 This is because even the slightest error in the airbag system can cause them to deploy, or in the worst case, not deploy at all in case of an accident.

 This is why an airbag or srs light is the most common sign of a faulty clock spring, especially if the light occurred when you were turning the steering wheel.